-The Lomita Marl consists mostly of unconsolidated calcareous mudrocks and sandstones exposed in the Los Angeles basin in the vicinity of Torrance and Lomita northeast of the Palos Verdes Hills (Grant and Gale, 1931; Woodring et al., 1946).
-The Lomita Marl is, in part, a lateral and temporal equivalent of the Timms Point Silt and the San Pedro Sand (Woodring et al., 1946).
-The Lomita Marl is widely considered to be early to middle Pleistocene in age based on molluscan biostratigraphy (Woodring et al., 1946) and amino acid racemization (Dupré et al., 1991), but has yielded a 3 Ma K/Ar date from glauconite (Obradovich, 1965) potentially indicating a Late Pliocene age.
-Otodus megalodon is represented from this unit by teeth of "Carcharodon branneri" Jordan, 1922 (RMM A597-1, A597-12) and "Carcharodon leviathan" Jordan, 1922 (RMM A597-9A, A597-9B), both junior synonyms of Otodus megalodon.
-These specimens are fragmented, abraded, with polished enameloid and phosphatic matrix adhering in cracks.
-Mount (1974) noted that several marine vertebrate fossils appear to be reworked from underlying Miocene rocks.
-In summary, these specimens appear to have been reworked or anthropogenically mixed with Pleistocene sediment approximately 650 to 350 Ka in age (See Purported Pleistocene and Holocene records of Otodus megalodon).
+346 The Lomita Marl consists mostly of unconsolidated calcareous mudrocks and sandstones 347 exposed in the western Los Angeles basin in the vicinity of Torrance and Lomita northeast of the 348 Palos Verdes Hills, Los Angeles County, California (Grant and Gale, 1931; Woodring et al., 349 1946; Fig. 1).
+The Lomita Marl is, in part, a lateral and temporal equivalent of the Timms Point 350 Silt and the San Pedro Sand (Woodring et al., 1946).
+The Lomita Marl is widely considered to be 351 middle Pleistocene in age based on aminostratigraphy (Ponti, 1989; Dupré et al., 1991), 352 magnetostratigraphy (Lajoie et al., 1991), and a 3 Ma K/Ar date from glauconite (Obradovich, 353 1965) is thought to be an error.
+Otodus megalodon is represented from this unit by teeth of 354 "Carcharodon branneri" Jordan, 1922 (RMM A597-1, A597-12) and "Carcharodon leviathan" 355 Jordan, 1922 (RMM A597-9A, A597-9B), both junior synonyms of O. megalodon; these 356 specimens were collected in a quarry that exposed the unconformable contact between the 357 Miocene Monterey Formation and Pleistoecne Lomita Marl.
+These specimens are fragmented, 358 abraded, with polished enameloid and phosphatic matrix adhering in cracks.
+Mount (1974) noted 359 that several marine vertebrate fossils appear to be reworked from underlying Miocene rocks, 360 supported by the preservation of these specimens (e.g. Boessenecker et al., 2014).
+In summary, 361 these specimens appear to have been reworked or anthropogenically mixed with middle 362 Pleistocene sediment approximately 650 to 350 Ka in age (See Purported Pleistocene and 363 Holocene records of Otodus megalodon).